-Solve, the startup creating an interactive “Law & Order” for social media, raises $20 million – TechCrunch
+Solve, the startup creating an interactive ‘Law & Order’ for social media, raises $20 million – TechCrunch

-When “Law and Order” ended its twenty-year run in 2010, it had already cemented its place as one of the longest-running television dramas in history.
+When “Law & Order” ended its 20-year run in 2010, it had already cemented its place as one of the longest-running television dramas in history.
 Its success was a testament to the enduring popularity of a good mystery.

 Mining that same well of a demand for whodunnits, a roughly one-year-old Los Angeles-based startup called Solve has raised $20 million in financing to update the genre for a new generation of media consumers.

 Its eponymously titled social media programming, available on Instagram and Snap, has managed to nab roughly 30 million interactions over the year-and-a-half that it distributed its productions.
-Now the company is launching a true crime podcast, to tap into another potentially high-growth market, on the iHeartMedia and Apple platforms.
+Now the company is launching a true crime podcast on the iHeartMedia and Apple platforms to tap into another potentially high-growth market.

 Solve began as a series developed within the mobile-focused entertainment studio, Vertical Networks.
 Helmed by Tom Wright and financed by Elisabeth Murdoch (through her Freelands Ventures fund, which Wright also managed) and Snap, the company was one of the early entrants to raise cash as a production studio for mobile content.
 But it was far from the only studio to see money in mobile-first entertainment.
 All of the major internet-age media companies had their own mobile strategies.